Andrew Giuliani

 Andrew Harold Giuliani (born January 30, 1986) is an American politician, political commentator, and former professional golfer.
-He is the son of former mayor of New York City Rudy Giuliani.
+He is the son of Rudy Giuliani, the former mayor of New York City.

-Andrew was a special assistant to the President and associate director of the Office of Public Liaison during the first administration of President Donald Trump.
-He has been a contributor for the conservative media channel Newsmax TV.

-In May 2021, Giuliani announced that he would be running for governor of New York in 2022.
+A member of the Republican Party, Giuliani was a special assistant to the President and associate director of the Office of Public Liaison during the first administration of President Donald Trump.
+After working as a contributor for the conservative media channel Newsmax TV, Giuliani announced that he would be running for governor of New York in 2022.
 He lost the 2022 Republican gubernatorial primary to Lee Zeldin.
+Following Trump's return to the White House, he served as the executive director of the White House Task Force for the 2026 FIFA World Cup.

 Early life

 Giuliani was born to Rudy Giuliani and Donna Hanover on January 30, 1986.
 He has one sister, Caroline, who was born in 1989.

-At age seven, when his father took the oath of office as mayor of New York City in 1994, Andrew was present at the ceremony.
+At age seven, Giuliani was present at the ceremony when his father took the oath of office as mayor of New York City in 1994.

 In October 2000, his father filed for divorce, which was finalized in July 2002.
 His mother was awarded custody.

 Giuliani attended Saint Joseph Regional High School in Montvale, New Jersey, graduating in 2005.
-Giuliani studied marketing, management, and sociology at Duke University graduating in May 2009 with a Bachelor of Arts degree.
+Giuliani studied marketing, management, and sociology at Duke University and graduated in May 2009 with a Bachelor of Arts degree.
 After college, Giuliani worked as a sales intern at CapRok Capital in Rye, New York.